 Plan a class or week of classes using lemurs and Madagascar as inspiration!
 Explore Madagascar and learn about map-making with our Google Earth tour; learn to track animal behavior with our lemur ethogram; watch and discuss a documentary about Madagascar; or create some art inspired by lemurs!

-- Share some of your books about lemurs or Madagascar on your library’s social media page to encourage your visitors to check them out.
+- Share some of your lemur and Madagascar books on your library’s social media page.

 More Virtual Event Ideas